casper-network/docs/source/docs/casper/operators/install-mainnet.md

 ### Monitor your node once it is up

-Get a monitoring tool in place.
-The community has created a few tools such as:
+The community has created a few tools to monitor your node once it is running, such as:

 - Status.py: https://github.com/RapidMark/casper-tools
 - Grafana: https://github.com/matsuro-hadouken/casper-tools